 How can I use this in my day-to-day business?

-If you are in the business of hotels, co-working spaces, or gym member clubs, we have combined hospitality and technology to create ready made hotel software with major system interfaces that you can use off the shelf.
-With this advanced artificial intelligence in hospitality, you can enjoy this next generation check-in experience.
+If you are in the business of hotels, co-working spaces, or gym member clubs, we have combined hospitality and technology, as well as artificial intelligence, to create ready made hotel software with major system interfaces that you can use off the shelf.
+With this advanced artificial intelligence for hospitality, you can enjoy this next generation check-in experience.
 If you are in a different kind of business, we have cloud APIs with pre-trained machine learning models that you can plug-in to your existing app or website to perform a human identity verification or KYC (Know Your Customer) checks for a two-week free trial.

 Why Narrow AI?